Cuties: Initial release

 Cuties had its world premiere in the World Cinema Dramatic Competition section of the 2020 Sundance Film Festival on 23 January, where Doucouré won the Directing Award, and was one of three French films to be screened at festival.
 Originally set for a theatrical release in France on 1 April 2020, the film was delayed due to the COVID-19 pandemic in France, and was eventually released on 19 August 2020 by BAC Films.
 The film earned US$692,459; in its opening day it earned US$644,309 at 169 theaters.

 Netflix release

 In January 2020, prior to the film's Sundance premiere, Netflix purchased the worldwide rights to the film, excluding France.
 It was released internationally on Netflix on 9 September 2020.
+Cuties was removed from Netflix's catalogue on 8 September 2024 after Netflix's license to stream the film expired.